jaspreet1388/cst8917_Lab_3/README.md

 ### 2. Build the Moderation Service

 - Use **Azure Logic Apps** to set up a trigger that listens for new chat messages from **Microsoft Teams**.
-- Optionally integrate:
-  - **Azure Functions** to process or filter messages.
-  - **Azure Cognitive Services** to analyze message content for violations.
-- Ensure that your service reacts in **real time**.

 ### 3. Implement the Email Notification Logic